Luces Award for Best Film

 The Luces Award for Best Film is one of the awards given by the newspaper El Comercio in recognition of those outstanding Peruvian films of the previous year.
 While the nominees in this category are chosen by El Comercio workers, the winners are chosen by the general public.

-The current Peruvian production that holds the award is the documentary feature Esta es la U directed by Daniel Farfán Salazar and Rodolfo Quiróz, with the winners announced on April 8, 2025.
+The current Peruvian production that holds the award is the historical thriller feature Chavín De Huántar: The Rescue of the Century directed by Diego de León, with the winners announced on April 23, 2026.